Naval Gazing: Pondering the Cost of Defense on the USS Midway in San Diego

 But as I stood in the War Room of the USS Midway, an aircraft carrier anchored in San Diego, it occurred to me that budget cutting is only one way to save money, another way is to be smart about how you spend it in the first place.

 A Blueprint for Efficiency

 One of the most underrated events in American history is the assembly of the Gulf War Coalition during Operation Desert Storm in the Gulf War of 1991.
 This masterstroke by then President George H.W.
 Bush involved bringing together 34 nations, including nine Middle Eastern countries, in a concerted effort to push Saddam Hussein out of Kuwait.
 And it worked.

 The operation was orchestrated from the War Room of the USS Midway in the very place I was now standing.
 Here, pinned to the walls, are the very same Persian Gulf battle maps that guided coalition forces in the assault.

 Saddam didn’t know what hit him.
 The war which had taken five months of careful planning and preparation was over in six weeks.
-The brevity and effectiveness of the operation saved thousands of lives and potentially billions of dollars.
+The brevity and effectiveness of the operation saved tens of thousands of lives and billions of dollars.
 It was a model of efficiency, a blueprint for how future wars could be fought.

 There’s more than one way to economize.